rahulCSENITTE/US_Currency_Exchange/index.md

 ## Conversion Rates

-In this we assume that 1 Dollar = 73 Rupees and provide real time convertions.
+In this we assume that 1 Dollar = 73 Rupees and provide real time conversions.
 It has two functions

 ### Function: dollar_to_rupees()